 First, let’s normalize this: you are not alone!
 Defiance is one of the most common challenges faced by parents and teachers of children with ADHD.
-As a psychologist, whenever a parent tells me that their child is defiant, I always try to dig a little deeper to find out why?
+As a psychologist, whenever a parent tells me their child is defiant, I always try to dig deeper to find out why?

-The truth is that defiance is often a symptom of a larger problem for the child or with their environment.
+The truth is that defiance is often a symptom of a more significant problem for the child or their environment.

-Today, I am sharing four possible reasons for defiance in children with ADHD.
+Today, I share four possible reasons for defiance in children with ADHD.

 1) Executive functioning differences

 The same can be true for executive functioning skills like organization and planning.
-Have you ever asked your child to clean up their room, and they immediately melted down saying they couldn’t?
+Have you ever asked your child to clean up their room, and they immediately melted down, saying they couldn’t?
 I know this is a common problem in my house.
-Usually, if I break down those large requests into easier, smaller tasks and provide a little assistance getting started, I begin to see less defiance.
+Usually, if I break down those large requests into more manageable, smaller tasks and provide a little assistance in getting started, I see less defiance.
 Sometimes our kids are just overwhelmed and don’t have the skills needed to complete a task that, to us, seems pretty simple.

 2) Learning differences